chime/terraform-aws-alternat/README.md

 #### Can I use my own NAT Gateways?

 Yes, but with caveats.
-You can set `create_nat_gateway=false` and alterNAT will not create NAT Gateways or EIPs for the NAT Gateways.
+You can set `create_nat_gateways = false` and alterNAT will not create NAT Gateways or EIPs for the NAT Gateways.
 However, alterNAT needs to manage the route to the Internet (`0.0.0.0/0`) for the private route tables.
 You have to ensure that you do not have an `aws_route` resource that points to the NAT Gateway from the route tables that you want to route through the alterNAT instances.

 If you are using the open source terraform-aws-vpc module, you can set `nat_gateway_destination_cidr_block` to a value that is unlikely to affect your network.
 For instance, you could set `nat_gateway_destination_cidr_block=192.0.2.0/24`, an example CIDR range as discussed in [RFC5735](https://www.rfc-editor.org/rfc/rfc5735).
 This way the terraform-aws-vpc module will create and manage the NAT Gateways and their EIPs, but will not set the route to the Internet.